Gout

 Getting help

 A MinuteClinic provider can discuss your symptoms and health history.
 They can examine you and develop a treatment plan.
+They may prescribe medication that lowers uric acid levels or that treats the pain and swelling associated with gout.

 - You may have to answer a few questions about symptoms to help us prepare for your visit prior to scheduling your appointment.